Please ensure Javascript is enabled for purposes of website accessibility

 If you believe a child is in immediate danger, call 000.

-If you have a reason to suspect a child in Queensland is experiencing harm, or is at risk of experiencing harm or being neglected, contact Child Safety Services Centres and talk to someone about your concerns:
+If you have a reason to suspect a child in Queensland is experiencing harm, or is at risk of experiencing harm or being neglected, contact Child Safety Services and talk to someone about your concerns:

 • During normal business hours - contact the Regional Intake Service.